-I’ve been to Fredericksburg several times over the years, but never during the holidays.
-From what I’ve heard about the massive 26-foot-tall German Christmas Pyramid, complete with moving wooden figures and a spinning windmill and the 30-foot Christmas tree, it’s a holiday must-see and picture-worthy.
-If Fredericksburg’s Christmas season has been compared to a holiday Hallmark movie (which it has, according to their website), then I’m planning my next trip during this magical time of year!
-Come out and experience an old-world Christmas in the Historic Texas Hill Country, and check out these 11 magical holiday experiences in Fredericksburg, Texas.
+I’ve been to Fredericksburg several times, but never during the holidays.
+From what I’ve heard about the 26-foot-tall German Christmas Pyramid, complete with moving wooden figures and a spinning windmill, and the 30-foot-tall Christmas tree, it’s a holiday must-see and picture-worthy.
+If Fredericksburg’s Christmas season has been compared to a holiday Hallmark movie (which it has, according to its website), then I’m planning my next trip during this magical time of year!
+Come out and experience an old-world Christmas in Texas Hill Country, and check out these magical holiday experiences in Fredericksburg, Texas.

-Grab a hot toddy and come out one evening for the 55 Nights of Fredericksburg Lights, during which the city lights up the Marktplatz promptly at 6 p.m. by playing traditional holiday music and doing a countdown to the lights.
-This short 5-minute show will certainly set the scene for your festive evening on Main Street.
+Grab a hot toddy and come out one evening for Fredericksburg’s Christmas Nights of Lights, during which the city lights up the Marktplatz promptly at 6 p.m.
+They play traditional holiday music and do a countdown to the lights.
+This short show will certainly set the scene for your festive evening on Main Street.

 2. Fredericksburg Trade Days Holiday Encore

 Pro Tip: If you’re into antiques, holiday decor, and odd things, I highly recommend bringing a large vehicle with plenty of room in the back!
 This market is huge and has really nice things to buy.
-Note that it’s $5 to park.
+Note that there is a small fee to park.

-The Peddler Show has been coming to The Gillespie County Fairgrounds in Fredericksburg for over 40 years.
-Shop with talented designers, artisans, creators, and craftsmen from all over the country.
+The Peddler Show has been coming to the Gillespie County Fairgrounds in Fredericksburg for over 40 years.
+Shop the products of talented designers, artisans, creators, and craftsmen from all over the country.
 With three buildings full of “peddlers,” you are guaranteed to find something for the holidays.
 I love a good-smelling Christmas candle for my mantle.
-Tickets must be purchased online at The Peddler Show.
+Tickets must be purchased on The Peddler Show website.